shirgeisler/lab_project_gnn/README.md

+# Graph Construction Methods for Image Classification Using Graph Neural Networks

+This project explores different graph construction methods for image classification using Graph Neural Networks (GNNs).

+## Instructions

-1. **Download the Dataset:** Get the data from Kaggle: https://www.kaggle.com/datasets/akash2sharma/tiny-imagenet?resource=download..
+1. **Download the Dataset**
+   Download the Tiny ImageNet dataset from Kaggle: [Tiny ImageNet Dataset](https://www.kaggle.com/datasets/akash2sharma/tiny-imagenet?resource=download).

-2. **Reformat Validation Data:** Execute `reformat_validation_set.py` to reorganize the validation files to match the structure of the training data.
+2. **Reformat Validation Data**
+   Run `reformat_validation_set.py` to reorganize the validation files, ensuring they match the structure of the training data.

+3. **Baseline Results**
-3. **Baseline Results:** Run `baseline.py` to obtain the baseline performance metrics.
+   Execute `baseline.py` to obtain baseline performance metrics.

-4. **GNN Fully Connected Model:** Use `gnn_fully_connected.py` to compute results using the Fully Connected GNN approach.
+4. **GNN Fully Connected Model**
+   Use `gnn_fully_connected.py` to compute results for the Fully Connected GNN approach.

-5. **KNN / K-Means Results:** Run `gnn.py` to test either the KNN or K-Means method.
-Adjust the method parameter (line 111) to "knn" or "kmeans" as desired.
+5. **KNN / K-Means Results**
+   Run `gnn.py` to test either the KNN or K-Means graph construction method.
+Modify the `method` parameter (line 111) to `"knn"` or `"kmeans"` as desired.